-Day 1 in Netherlands was for us to stop and smell the flowers – literally.
+Day 1 in the Netherlands was for us to stop and smell the flowers – literally.
 The Netherlands (or Holland) is famously known for its colourful tulip season.
 Where better to see these pretty flowers slightly too early into the season than Keukenhof Botanic Gardens, which is only open during spring.
-The botanic gardens has an annual flower show where their entire catalogue of tulips are put on display.
+The botanic gardens have an annual flower show where their entire catalogue of tulips are put on display.

 Next was the flower show, which was truly amazing.
 As you can see, the sheer variety of tulips on display is a sight to behold.